mrnagel/dreamspeakv1/README.md

 ### Backend

-DrinkSync's backend is powered by a LAMP (Linux, Apache, MySQL, PHP) stack and runs on Matthew Nagel's student VM, which itself is hosted on Montana State University's CSCI331 course server.
+DrinkSync's backend is powered by a LAMP (Linux, Apache, MySQL, PHP) stack and runs on Matthew Nagel's student VM, which itself is hosted on Montana State University's CSCI 331 course server.
 More specifically:

 * Two tables are used in Matthew Nagel’s MariaDB database: one for user accounts and one for storing each user’s saved drink IDs (not full drink data).
 * These tables are manipulated from our React frontend via PHP API endpoints whenever a user saves/removes a drink, creates a new account, etc.